xyb3rt/acme.vim/README.md

 	run by the command will exit once all of its given files are no longer visible in any windows.

-	This needs further configuration.
-Please see below on how to enable this.
+	This needs an optional helper program to be compiled.
+Please see the installation instructions below on how to do this.

 * Arrange windows with the mouse: